Gecko OS provides a flexible command interface that provides access to the Command API via serial and wireless/wired network interfaces.

 See Networking and Security, HTTP Server.

-To configure command mode and response, see Command Mode Configuration.
+To configure command mode and format, see Configuring Bus Command Mode.

 The local serial interface and the remote terminal are mutually exclusive: connecting a remote terminal disables the local serial interface to the command parser.
 See Serial Bus Mode.